Haikal02-alt/Tritium-Linux/README.md

 # Tritium-Linux

+(TRITIUM LINUX IS NOW DISCONTINUED ON WEDNESDAY MARCH 18 2026 BECAUSE STARTING TRIAXIS 2026.3.18 TRIAXIS SWITCHED BASE FROM UBUNTU LTS TO ARCH LINUX)
 What Is Tritium Linux
 Tritium Linux Is A Renamed Of Trilium Linux Due To Conflict Of Trilium Or Trillium Tritium Linux Is A Arch Based Distro Which Is Lightweight And This Distro Uses Limine Bootloader